 Getting dental implants in Poland

 Because dental implants are the most expensive type of cosmetic dentistry, patients stand to save even more by getting treatment abroad.
+Statistics from our partner ClinicHunter show that a third of Brits travelling to Poland for dental work get implants, and almost half of those get All-on-4 (full mouth implants).
+The next most popular treatment is veneers.

 If you decide to get teeth implants in Poland, you’ll want to know what to expect.
 Here we provide an overview of the procedure, but keep in mind that this may vary slightly between clinics.
 If you have any questions, don’t be afraid to ask.
 Staff at Polish dental tourism clinics are used to reassuring and providing information for potential patients.